Lipscomb University

 Lipscomb University is a private Christian university in Nashville, Tennessee, United States.
 It is affiliated with the Churches of Christ.
 The campus is located in the Green Hills neighborhood of Nashville; it also maintains one satellite location called "Spark" in Downtown Nashville to serve the business community.
-Total student enrollment for the fall 2022 semester was 4,704, which included 2,955 undergraduate students and 1,749 graduate students.
-Lipscomb has been rated the #3 Best College in Tennessee.
+Total student enrollment for the fall 2025 semester was 4,549, which included 2,867 undergraduate students and 1,682 graduate students.

 History

 Lipscomb University was founded in 1891 by David Lipscomb and James A. Harding.
 The campus grounds consist predominantly of the former estate of David Lipscomb, who donated it to the school.
 The school was always intended to function as a Christian liberal arts institution.
 It is still affiliated with the Churches of Christ and a seminary is part of the university.

 In an early catalog, the founders expressed their views about providing a liberal education that included Christian underpinning:

 We purpose to present in the way of a liberal education as extensive a curriculum as can be found in any school, college, or university in the land, and at the same time to thoroughly drill its students in the Bible, the divine source of wisdom and goodness.
 It was not our design to make professional preachers, but to train males and females, young and old, all who might become members of the school, for the greatest usefulness in life.
 Each student is left to choose his own calling.